 If the claim is denied on external review or, if not eligible for external review, on the second level of appeal, you may send a written appeal to the Division.
 If you submit an appeal to the Division, your appeal must be postmarked or received within 60 calendar days of the date the final external review or second level claims administrator decision letter was issued.
-If you do not file a plan administrator appeal timely, to the extent available under this section, the decision on external review or, if not eligible for external review, the second level of appeal will be the final decision, and will be final, conclusive and binding on all persons.
+If you do not file a plan administrator appeal timely, to the external review, the second level of appeal will be the final decision, and will be final, conclusive and binding on all persons.